tbell83/stuff/README.md

 ## EXPERIENCE

-### Systems Administrator Intern May 2013 - Present
+### Operations Engineer Intern May 2013 - Present
 #### AWeber Communications Chalfont, Pennsylvania

 * Supported 100+ Mac workstations
 * Managed automated workstation deployments using Deploy Studio and custom shell scripting
-* Maintained automated server and network monitoring and metric collection systems using nagios, graphite and SNMP
+* Maintained automated server and network monitoring and metric collection systems using nagios, graphite
 * Managed deployment of mobile devices throughout the organization using JAMF Casper Suite
 * Managed automated server deployments using configuration management tools such as chef and puppet.
 * Responsible for internal office networking